operasoftware/operaprestodriver/README.txt

 styling, embedded resources and backend setup) is functioning correctly, and this without tedious manual testing routines.

+**Test profile**

+To prevent testing changing your usual Opera profile, an "autotest" profile is created.
+You can browse with this profile by running Opera with the `-autotestmode` flag

+    Linux:   opera -autotestmode
+    Windows: "C:\Program Files\Opera\opera.exe" -autotestmode
+    Mac:     /Applications/Opera.app/Contents/MacOS/Opera -autotestmode

+The profile data is stored in the following locations:

+    Linux:   ~/.opera-autotest
+    Windows: C:\Program Files\Opera\profile-autotest
+            (or under the Opera install directory)
+    Mac:     ~/.operaprofile-autotest

 Remote web driver
 -----------------